1992–93 Buffalo Sabres season: Adams Division Semifinals

 Buffalo's four-game sweep of the Bruins ended with a memorable overtime goal by Brad May at Buffalo's Memorial Auditorium, leading to Sabres' play-by-play announcer Rick Jeanneret's famous "May Day!
 May Day!
 May Day!" call.

 Adams Division Finals

 The long-awaited series between Patrick Roy and Grant Fuhr had finally arrived.
-The Canadiens swept the series, winning every game by a score of 4–3; three of the four the games in overtime.
+The Canadiens swept the series, winning every game by a score of 4–3; three of the four games in overtime.